Guest caught on camera stealing hotel's money

-PATTAYA - A foreign guest was filmed stealing 4,000 baht from the untended front desk of an apartment hotel while checking out early on Sunday morning.
+PATTAYA - A foreign guest was filmed stealing 4,000 baht from the front desk of an apartment hotel while checking out early Sunday morning.

 Police said the guest, identified only as Andrea, an Italian, checked in on Friday at an apartment hotel in Soi Bua Khao, South Pattaya, and checked out on Sunday morning.